Jack Johnson vs. James J. Jeffries: Background

 Racial tension was brewing in the lead-up to the fight and in order to prevent any harm from coming to either boxer, guns were prohibited within the arena along with the sale of alcohol and anyone who was under the effects of alcohol.
 Apples were also banned as well as any weapon whatsoever.
 Behind the racial attitudes which were being instigated by the media was a major investment in gambling for the fight, with 10–7 odds in favor of Jeffries.
 The lead-up to the bout was peppered with racist press against Johnson; American author Jack London described Jeffries two days before the fight as "the chosen representative of the white race, and this time the greatest of them", whilst a New York Times editorial wrote: "If the black man wins, thousands and thousands of his ignorant brothers will misinterpret his victory as justifying claims to much more than mere physical equality with their white neighbors."

 The fight

 The fight took place on July 4, 1910, in front of nearly 20,000 people, at a ring which was built just for the occasion in downtown Reno, Nevada.
 Jeffries proved unable to impose his will on the younger champion and Johnson dominated the fight.
 By the 15th round, after Jeffries had been knocked down twice for the first time in his career, Jeffries's corner threw in the towel to end the fight and prevent Jeffries from having a knockout on his record.

 Johnson later remarked he knew the fight was over in the 4th round when he landed an uppercut and saw the look on Jeffries's face, stating, "I knew what that look meant.
 The old ship was sinking."
-Afterwards, Jeffries was humbled by the loss and what he had seen of Johnson in their match.
-"I could never have whipped Johnson at my best", Jeffries said.
-"I couldn't have hit him.
-No, I couldn't have reached him in 1,000 years."